Kaala Doriya

-First announced in early 2021, the show got delayed due to writer's other projects, mainly Ramadan series.
+First announced in early 2021, the show got delayed due to the writer's other projects, mainly the Ramadan series.

 Plot

-Kaala Doriya revolves around the lives of Mahnoor and Asfand, played by Sana Javed and Osman Khalid Butt, respectively.
+Kaala Doriya revolves around the lives of Mahnoor and Asfand.
 There is no love between their families, and they are constantly fighting.
-They are both students at the same college and have a habit of teasing each other constantly.
+They are students at the same college and have a habit of teasing each other.

-Asfand and Mahnoor’s fight turned out to be an interesting bond that they developed between them.
+Asfand and Mahnoor's fight turned out to be an interesting bond that they developed between them.
 In the end, they eventually fall in love with each other.
-However, this news is shocking for their families, since they cannot even comprehend the magnitude of this news.
+However, this news is shocking for their families since they cannot even comprehend the magnitude of this news.

-This is a love story angle that is sure to capture everyone’s attention.
+The love story angle is sure to capture everyone's attention.